We go to court to defend the planet and its people

 When we say we’ll sue, it’s not a threat.
 It’s a promise — a promise that until we achieve a better future for all, our pursuit for justice will never rest.

-Nearly 200 Earthjustice attorneys are litigating hundreds of cases to enforce and defend environmental protections.
+More than 200 Earthjustice attorneys are litigating hundreds of cases to enforce and defend environmental protections.

 Some of our cases are fought for decades.
 A rare few succeed in just days.
 Most are in between.
 Still many others never go to court, achieving on-the-ground change through strategic legal and administrative advocacy.